 This Commons Library briefing paper looks at the Iran nuclear agreement (the JCPOA) and recent developments between the US and Iran, following the attack on tankers in the Gulf in June 2019.Jump to full report >>

-In 2015 Iran and the EU announced they had reached an agreement on the Iran nuclear issue.
+In 2015 Iran and six negotiating nations, China, France, Germany, Russia the UK and the US, announced they had reached an agreement on the Iran nuclear problem.
 Under the Joint Comprehensive Plan of Action (JCPOA) Iran agreed to limit its nuclear programme and allow enhanced inspections by the International Atomic Energy Agency.
 In return, UN Security Council sanctions and multilateral and national sanctions were lifted.
 The UN Security Council endorsed the JCPOA in Resolution 2231.

 In April 2019 Iran warned it would start enriching uranium beyond the amount agreed in the deal if European countries did not do more to protect Iranian trade from the effects of US sanctions.
-In May Iran said it would no longer abide by the JCPOA limit of 300kg stored uranium enriched to 3.67% and later announced it would breach the stockpile limit by 27 June.
+In May Iran said it would no longer abide by the JCPOA limit of 300kg stored uranium enriched to 3.67%.

 On 2 July the International Atomic Energy Agency confirmed that Iran had breached the 300kg limit for its stockpile of low-enriched uranium.
 On 7 July Iran said that it had begun enriching uranium over the limit of 3.67%, the concentration limit set out in the JCPOA.

-Tensions have significantly increased after two separate attacks on tankers in the Gulf region in May and June 2019.
-The UK Government agrees with Washington that Iran is responsible for the attacks.
+Tensions have significantly increased after various attacks on tankers in the Gulf region in 2019.
+The UK Government agrees with Washington that Iran is very probably responsible for the attacks.
 The then Foreign Secretary said “responsibility for the attacks almost certainly lies with Iran”, while the Minister for the Middle East said it is “almost certainly” the responsibility of the Islamic Revolutionary Guard Corps, arguing “no other state or non-state actor could plausibly have been responsible”.

-The US is sending an additional 1,000 troops to the Middle East, having already announced the deployment of an aircraft carrier group to the Gulf.
+The US announced the deployment of an extra 1,000 troops to the Middle East, having already announced the deployment of an aircraft carrier group to the Gulf.

 Many commentators have argued that the growing tensions could result in conflict by misunderstanding.
 The UK Government said in May it is concerned about “the risk of unintended escalation between the United States and Iran”.
 In June the Minister for the Middle East said the Government’s aim is to “de-escalate the situation”.